-(Prerequisite: Completion of NURS 4374) This course will focus on information systems and quality processes to improve healthcare outcomes related to cost, safety, care coordination and quality management.
+(Prerequisite: NURS 4374 or Corequisit NURS 4374) This course will focus on information systems and quality processes to improve healthcare outcomes related to cost, safety, care coordination and quality management.
 Learning information systems and quality management concepts will prepare the student to function as a nursing leader in a variety of healthcare settings.
 Content will cover strategies to improve communication and manage information using technology to support decision making to improve patient care and delivery systems.

 4376.
-Population Focused Community Health (CL) (3:2.5:0.5 O)
+Population Focused Community Health (CL)

+(3:2.5:0.5 O)

-(Pre-requisite: Completion of NURS 4373 or 4382, 4380, 4381) This course emphasizes population-focused nursing and community-oriented approaches to understanding and addressing public health concerns.
+(Prerequisites: NURS 4373 or 4380, 4381) This course emphasizes populationfocused nursing and community-oriented approaches to understanding and addressing public health concerns.
 The focus is on the concepts of population health assessment, planning, implementation, and evaluation of programs to improve community health.

 4377.
-Risk Analysis and Implications for Practice (CL) (3:2.5:0.5 O)
+Risk Analysis and Implications for Practice (CL)

+(3:2.5:0.5 O)

-(Pre-requisite: Competition of NURS 4374 or 4378, 4380, 4373 or 4382) This course introduces the student to systems analysis as it relates to patient safety and risks reduction.
+(Prerequisites: NURS 4374 or 4380, 4373) This course introduces the student to systems analysis as it relates to patient safety and risks reduction.
 Content will cover the role of the interprofessional healthcare team in identifying potential factors which lead to adverse medication events.
 Resources at the organizational, federal, state, and private level are reviewed in developing strategies that ensure care for vulnerable populations.